-- a) The Small Business Applicant must use the Project Property (except that an EPC may lease to an OC); and - b) Meet the size requirements set out in paragraph III.B. of this Chapter.

-- 3. Ineligible 504 Projects 13 CFR §120.881 - a) Relocation out of a Community A Project cannot be approved under the 504 program, if the Project involves the relocation of a business out of a community and will either have a net reduction of one-third of its jobs or cause a substantial increase in unemployment in any area of the country.
+- a) The Small Business Applicant must use the Project Property (except that an EPC may lease to an OC); and - b) Meet the size requirements set out in paragraph III.B. of this Chapter. - 3.
+Ineligible 504 Projects 13 CFR §120.881 - a) Relocation out of a Community A Project cannot be approved under the 504 program, if the Project involves the relocation of a business out of a community and will either have a net reduction of one-third of its jobs or cause a substantial increase in unemployment in any area of the country.
 An exception may be allowed if the CDC can justify the relocation as outlined in 120.881(a)(1) and (2). - b) Projects in foreign countries - 4.
 Eligible and Ineligible Project Costs - a) Eligible project costs 13 CFR §120.882 - i.
 Land and Necessary Land Improvements -- (For example, grading, new streets including curbs and gutters, parking lots, utilities and landscaping.) - (a) No matter how long the land has been owned; - (b) The value of the land will be: - i.
 Only counted at cost if it was bought less than 2 years prior to the date of the application; and - ii.
 Fair market value based upon an appraisal if held for 2 years or more; - ii.
-Building and Building Improvements -- Integral costs for improvements to the building such as facade expenditures, heating, electrical, plumbing and roofing costs; - iii.
-Machinery and Equipment - (a) All costs associated with the purchase, transportation, dismantling or installation of machinery and equipment; - (b) The machinery and equipment has to have a useful life of at least 10 years; - (c) If the borrower owns equipment that is heavy or highly calibrated (such as a large printing press) that must be moved as an essential part of the Project then any special moving costs (including dismantling and installation) may be included in the project costs; - iv.
-Furniture and Fixtures If essential to and a minor part of the Project which will not affect the weighted average maturity (13 CFR §120.884(d)(1)); - v.
-Professional Fees Directly attributable and essential to the Project with the exception of attorney's fees incurred in closing the Interim and Third Party Loans.
-Examples of project-related costs that may be included in this section are: title insurance, title searches and abstract costs, surveys and zoning matters. - vi.
-Expenditures for any of the costs listed in subparagraphs i through v above incurred by the Borrower (with its own funds or from a Short Term Debt) prior to the date of application that are directly attributable to the Project, provided such expenditures (net of Borrower's contribution) are reimbursed by the Interim Lender; - vii.
-Short Term Debt ("Bridge Financing") the purpose of which was to provide financing until longer term financing could be obtained for any of the costs listed in subparagraphs i through iv or in subparagraph vi above that are directly attributable to the Project, provided that the financing is for a term of 3 years or less;
+Short Term debt ("Bridge Financing") on the Project land as long as: - (a) There is no building currently on the land or any building on the land will be razed prior to construction of the new building; and - (b) The financing is for a term of 3 years or less;